 Once you submit an online registration, it will be processed the following business day.
 At that time, the registration is reviewed to ensure that the camper is eligible for the selected camp and that all necessary information is complete.
 Once reviewed, if the registration is complete, the registration is accepted.

 Why did I receive a message that my online registration has been “flagged or failed” by the processor for further review by the Buckeye Sports Camps staff?

 If you see this message at the top of an online registration, then the order was unable to be processed either due to an incorrect billing address or card verification number.
 Your credit card will not be charged, but this means that your camper is not registered for camp.
 A failed online registration does not reserve a camper’s spot in the camp.
-You may try again to register online, or you may print the camp registration form from the web site and mail it in with a check.
+You may try again to register online.

 Why did I receive a message that my online registration has failed?